jiminnpark/Email_Django_App/README.md

-This is a Email App which is able to send emails from beautiful interface and also receive Inbox emails Libraries used
+This is an Email App which is able to send emails from beautiful interface and also receive Inbox emails Libraries used
  - smtplib
  - imaplib